 The majority of the programme is practical and you can expect overnight trips to many locations around the central North Island region.
 We have built up a strong team of experienced tutors and contractors who guide students in all aspects of Outdoor Adventure.
 Our tutors lead, motivate and inspire students to ensure their success.

-Our course is ideal for people who are passionate about the outdoors or who want to gain confidence both in a personal and professional sense.
+This programme is ideal for people who are passionate about the outdoors or who want to gain confidence both in a personal and professional sense.
 The skills you learn are based in the outdoors, but are transferrable for many career ambitions.
 We attract many school leavers, people wanting a career change, and people who just want to follow their dreams.

 Learn essential skills for surviving in the bush.
 You will go on tramps that take you to remote and inspiring places, sleep in mountain huts, tents or simple bivvies.
 Learn about plant and animal species, make fires, navigate and work as a team.